-Left paracentral disc extrusion is a herniated disc that has leaked nucleus material into the left-central portion of the spinal canal.
-Most herniated discs do not exhibit symptoms and heal themselves through a process called resorption.
-However, if extruded nucleus material irritates or compresses an adjacent nerve root or the spinal cord, it can produce symptoms such as pain, tingling, numbness, or muscle weakness.
+A left paracentral disc extrusion is a herniated disc that is pushing inner disc material into the left-central portion of the spinal column.
+Most herniated discs never exhibit symptoms and often heal themselves.
+However, if displaced disc material compresses a nerve root or the spinal cord, it may cause symptoms such as pain, tingling, numbness or muscle weakness.

 Because irritation from a left paracentral disc extrusion occurs on the left side of the spinal cord — typically affecting a nerve root branching off to the left — symptoms are experienced on the left side of the body.
 These symptoms may cause permanent damage if left untreated.

 Discs act as cushions to separate the vertebrae of the spine.
 These discs are comprised of a gel-like inner material and a fibrous outer wall.
 As the body ages, discs begin to lose their elasticity and height.
 Increased pressure from the central core forces weakened portions of the disc’s exterior outside of the disc’s normal boundaries — also known as a bulging disc.

 If a disc develops a crack or tear, the gel-like material may be pushed through the tear and into the spinal canal, affecting the spinal cord and nearby nerve roots.
 This condition can also be caused by a traumatic disc injury.

 Conservative treatment options for a paracentral disc extrusion include the following:

 - Lifestyle changes like posture improvement or weight loss